devopsnights/devopsnights.github.io/_posts/2021-02-19-Creating-a-service-connection-for-a-GitHub-Organization-in-Azure-DevOps.md

 ## The intuitive way doesn't work =/

 There is no explicit way to do this.
-Although GitHub is an option in Service Connections, it only links your personal account to Azure DevOps, if you need to link your GitHub Organization it won't work.
+Although GitHub is an option in Service Connections, it only links your personal account to Azure DevOps, so if you need to link your GitHub Organization it won't work.

 ![Service Connection](\../images/posts/2021-02-19-Creating-a-service-connection-for-a-GitHub-Organization-in-Azure-DevOps/githubspn.png)
-*There is an option to create a GitHub Service connection, but...*
+*There is an option to link, but...*

 ![alt](\../images/posts/2021-02-19-Creating-a-service-connection-for-a-GitHub-Organization-in-Azure-DevOps/personalrepos.png)